Construction of High Regularity Invariant Measures for the 2D Euler Equations and Remarks on the Growth of the Solutions: Introduction

 Let us make a few comments.
-As we want to construct measures in higher regularity spaces, the method (\textit{i}) does not seems well adapted.
+As we want to construct measures in higher regularity spaces, the method (\textit{i}) does not seem well adapted.
 Indeed, an invariant measure has been constructed in the space $H^{-1}$ by Flandoli in~\cite{flandoli}, which is too low in regularity for our purposes.
 The method (\textit{ii}) seems to be difficult to apply in our situation.
 However this method has the advantage to produce a measure whose support is dense in Sobolev spaces, and a very precise description of the measures.
 Finally, the method (\textit{iii}) appears to be more flexible than the others in the context of fluid mechanics or even dispersive PDEs.
 We refer to~\cite{shirikyanKuksin} for applications of this method to dispersive equations and the work of Sy~\cite{sy, sy2, sy3} and Sy-Yu~\cite{syYu1, syYu2}.
 The draw-back of the \textit{fluctuation-dissipation} method is that since the invariant measures are constructed by a compactness technique, the nature of the invariant measures is not as good as the Gaussian measures of method (\textit{ii}) or (\textit{i}).
 Nevertheless, by a suitable analysis one can often prove some good features of these measures.
 We refer to~\cite{kuksin} for more details.